KastnerRG/Read_the_docs/docs/project4.rst

 5) PYNQ Demo
 ---------------

 For this demo, your will create an IP for the FFT 1024, and run it from the Jupyter notebook using AXI4.
-You need to follow the :doc:`Lab: AXI4-Burst Mode<axi4>` example, with the only difference being you will have 2 inputs and 2 outputs instead of 1 input and 1 output.
+You need to follow the :doc:`Lab 3: AXI4-Burst Mode<axi4>` example, with the only difference being you will have 2 inputs and 2 outputs instead of 1 input and 1 output.

 6) Submission Procedure
 -----------------------